jlehett/enosis/packages/firebase/docs/api/auth/user-context.md

 #### Return Value

-This function returns the provider component that should be used at the root level, to allow children components to utilize the created context.
+This function returns an array with the necessary variables for constructing the UserContext Provider.
+Please see the example below for how to utilize the return values.

 #### Example